silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 -  Use the instrument to test sleep current.
 The sleep current as the following figure.
 <img src="images/sleep current.gif">

 - Conclusion
-The sleep current is **1.94 uA** after disable TCXO and unused GPIO.
-Due to the SOC still has some GPIO is working, so the result is in accord with the data from datasheet.
+The sleep current is **1.94uA** after disable TCXO and unused GPIO.
+Due to there still some GPIO is working, so the result is in accord with the data from datasheet.

 ## How to reduce the Rx on time
 In the example peoject, the Rx on time is a fixed time even there is no any carrier in air.
-A appropriate approach is that radio will fast go to sleep when no preamble detection.
+An appropriate approach is that radio will fast go to sleep when no any preamble is detected.
 ### Modity the timing of Preamble detection
 -  Add the macro to ***sl_duty_cycle_config.h*** file as following.
 ```C